Michael Lange: Career

 Lange's first job was on The Fall Guy in 1982 as a post production assistant and after a year he was promoted to second unit director, in which role he shot almost thirty episodes (second unit only) for the show.
 He then moved on to Riptide and later, in his self-described leap to "quality television", Life Goes On in 1993.
 Since then, he has garnered directorial credits from two hundred and forty television episodes, including amongst many others The O.C., Beverly Hills, 90210, The Larry Sanders Show, Tracey Takes On..., Northern Exposure, Eureka, The Pretender, Buffy the Vampire Slayer, The X-Files, Eli Stone Brothers & Sisters, One Tree Hill, Dirty Sexy Money, Dawson's Creek, Point Pleasant, Miss Match, Everwood, Diagnosis: Murder, Jake and the Fatman, The Royals, and Greek.
 He has directed one feature film, Intern, and the Disney Channel television movie Jumping Ship.
 In late 2010 he directed a TV Movie for ABC Family entitled "My Future Boyfriend".
 He has recently been working on the ABC Family series, "Greek" as a Co-Executive Producer/Director.
 Additionally, he's the Co-Executive Producer/Director on Lifetime's "Drop Dead Diva".
 He's about to begin working on a new ABC Family series called "Jane By Design" as Co-Executive Producer/Director.

 Having been in a number of bands growing up, Lange's other business is in music.
 He and his colleague and roommate from college days, Peter Gorin, run Silly Music Corporation, a record company that produces song parodies of Broadway musicals with a Jewish spin.
 Their music arranger/composer is Michael's High School friend, Marc Ellis.

 In 2010, Lange co-created Flashbang Productions, LLC, a partnership with Shannon Murphy.
 Flashbang developed several projects involving the Bureau of Alcohol, Tobacco, Firearms and Explosives; a one-hour drama, tentatively titled "ATF", a documentary/reality show about the dogs of the ATF called "At The Frontline: ATF", in partnership with MPH Productions, and a reality show about Search and Rescue dogs.
 However, none of the projects came to fruition.

-In the last few years Lange has been directing episodes of Switched at Birth, Criminal Minds and Bones.
-He just started prepping his second indie film, Cowboy Drifter, to be shot in Albuquerque, New Mexico.
+In the last few years Lange has directed several episodes of Switched at Birth, Criminal Minds and Bones.
+He has begun preparation for his second indie film, Cowboy Drifter, to be shot in Albuquerque, New Mexico.